jayanshb/Quant-Trading/README.md

 ![Visualization of profits and lsoses](Images/box.png)

 #### Summary -
-• The losses, compared to the profits, were significantly less.
+• The losses, compared to the profits, were significantly less.</br>
 • The interquartile range for the losses was less as compared to the profits on the AAPL stock.